 It's so much easier to set up your reminder now than having to remember in the middle of your data collection to remind people who haven't yet participated.
-At the bottom of the email section, click Add reminder.
+At the bottom of the page, click Add reminder.

-Now you can set your reminder email.
-Most options are the same as for the initial invitation.
+Most options are the same as for the initial setup.
 You'll see an extra option, to choose from the drop-down menu that should trigger the reminder:

-At the top of the new email box which you're working on, click on the second tab Analyze email.
-Click the arrow to choose which email invitation you want to view the details for.
-You'll be able to see the details of the emails you've sent - if the email was received, opened, and whether or not the links were clicked on.
+At the top of the new window which you're working on, click on the second tab Analyze email.
+Click the arrow to choose which invitation you want to view the details for.
+You'll be able to see the details of the all the messages that you've sent but also if the messages have been received, opened, and whether or the respondent had clicked on the links.